 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 Carnegie Mellon University is a great option for individuals interested in a Fine & Studio Arts major.
-Graduates of the fine art program state that they receive average early career earnings of fine art and mid-career earnings of $72,739.
+Carnegie Mellon University fine & studio arts students make 29.4% more than the average fine art graduate.
 The surrounding area of a significant city is wonderful for young people trying to find adequate prospects for social networking, experience, and discovery.

 You'll be able to meet others from a lot of ethnicities thanks to Carnegie Mellon's diverse student body.
-About 78.0% of Carnegie Mellon applicants submit their SAT scores, which average about 1,465.
+Carnegie Mellon University understands the unique requirements of international students; 18.5% of its undergraduate population comes from other countries.
 Go on a virtual tour to know more about Carnegie Mellon.

 Millersville University of Pennsylvania is a good option for students pursuing a Fine & Studio Arts degree.
 After graduating, Fine Art students generally earn around $59,692 at the beginning of their careers.
 The location of Millersville, Pennsylvania, is great for learners who prefer a less busy, suburban place.